lucenera/turris-user-docs/docs/geek/btrfs_turris1x.md

 pressing clips on both sides and RAM should pop out itself.
 Then you can insert the microSD card slowly and without using force.

-If the card is in it is place, you can now put back the RAM and plug the power cord into the router.
+If the card is in it is place, you can now put back the RAM, top cover and plug the power cord into the router.

 ### Installing package